-Assessment of the risks of violence to staff will be carried out by Kelly Scott, Simon Dack following guidance and templates available (see appendix HS18).
-This assessment cross-refers to the academy's behaviour policy.
+Assessment of the risks of abusive / violent behaviour (voluntary / involuntary) to staff / others will be carried out by Kelly Scott/Simon Dack.
+This assessment cross-refers to the school's behaviour policy and should consider behaviour related risks.

 Lone Working